ChengaDev/react-component-tracker/README.md

 ## API

-`mode` - Current development mode, logging occurs only in DEVELOPMENT mode.
+`mode` (Enum) - Current development mode, logging occurs only in DEVELOPMENT mode.

-`logType` - The method of logging out the props, table or each prop in a new line.
+`logType` (Enum) - The method of logging out the props, table or each prop in a new line.

-`trackedProps` - List of props to track. only those props would be tracked.
+`trackedProps` (Array of strings) - List of props to track. only those props would be tracked.
+Good usage for `trackedProps` is when you have a component with large number of props, and you want to track only few of them.

-`ignoredProps` - List of props to ignore in the log. not relevant if `trackedProps` sent as well.
+`ignoredProps` (Array of strings) - List of props to ignore in the log. not relevant if `trackedProps` sent as well.
+Good usage for `ignoredProps` is when you have a prop which you don't care about, and holds long value, removing it from the log would help you focus on the props that's actually you care about.

-## Logs output
+## Logs types & output (logType options) -

 **PropPerLine** -